Published on August 22nd, 2013 | by Ruben1

 Lustau now markets over 40 wines, which are found in 8 ranges and categories.
 Their releases are particularly well represented in foreign markets, especially in the US.

-- Lustau Especialidades: VORS Amontillado, Palo Cortado, Oloroso and PX, the Añada 1990 Oloroso Dulce, Añada 1997 Oloroso Abocado, the limited Pedro Ximénez Murillo and the unique Lustau East India Solera.
+- Lustau Especialidades: VORS Amontillado, Palo Cortado, Oloroso and PX, the Añada 1990 Oloroso Dulce, Añada 1997 Oloroso Abocado, the limited Pedro Ximénez Murillo and the rather unique Lustau East India Solera.

 - Lustau La Ina range: the old Domecq brands Manzanilla Macarena, Fino la Ina, Amontillado Botaina, Oloroso Río Viejo, Cream Candela and Pedro Ximénez Viña 25.